Brento20/horiseon.github.io/README.md

 ## HeadingHTML/body changes.

 ## .CSS stylesheet changes.
+- Added a max width of 1100px (larger than any individual element) to the * css tag to keep the content sized correctly on desktop view.
+- added a relitive position to the body css and a fixed position to the header tag.
+My goal was to keep the navigation prominant to help with accesability.
+- Margins on the * tag changed to auto to center the content.

 ## MISC.

 ## Future improvments.

 - Consider css animations for :hover for nav menu.
-- set min widths and max widths to create a consistant experiance across viewport sizes.
+- set min widths to create a consistant experiance across viewport sizes.
 - create contact form.